clns/node-commit-msg/README.md

   - `err` (Error)
   - `instance` ([CommitMessage](#commitmessage))

-This is the designated initializer.
+This is the designated initializer (also validates the message).

 ##### `CommitMessage.parseFromFile(file[, config], callback)`